 Using AI Wisely

 AI tools are powerful, but their strength lies in giving quick and clear information, not in replacing a doctor.
 If you understand what AI does well, check the sources of information, protect your privacy, and always compare answers with trusted outlets, you’ll get the most value out of it.
-With careful use, it becomes a helpful part of your health while keeping professional care at the centre of your well-being.
+With careful use, it becomes a helpful part of your health while keeping professional care at the center of your well-being through the continued safe use of AI for health information.